skip to Main Content

 Ladle monitoring and Electric Arc Furnace (EAF) monitoring applications, for example, require highly skilled technicians to access the site, assess wear, and evaluate the condition of equipment.

 Instead, steel manufacturers need a new solution that allows Operators to see real-time thermal and visual data from a safe, centralized location.
 Continuous Thermal Monitoring solutions leverage advanced thermal and visual cameras to provide steel plants with 24/7 coverage of ladles, electric arc furnaces, and other critical equipment.
+Prioritizing key equipment for thermal monitoring is essential to maximize reliability and safety in steel plant operations.

 With greater visibility into the actual condition of assets, steel plants can reduce the risk of breakouts, optimize maintenance schedules, and improve workplace safety.
+Integrating thermal imaging with other maintenance technologies, such as vibration analysis or ultrasound, provides a more comprehensive view of asset health.
+Bringing all maintenance data into the same computer system enables unified reporting and improved decision-making for asset management.

-To learn more about the benefits of Continuous Thermal Monitoring solutions, download our recent white paper: Mitigating Risk in the Steel Industry – The Benefits of Continuous Thermal Monitoring
+To learn more about the benefits of Continuous Thermal Monitoring solutions, download our recent white paper: Mitigating Risk in the Steel Industry – The Benefits of Continuous Thermal Monitoring.

 1. Mitigating the Risk of Ladle Breakouts